Furusato (children's song)

+Background

 The Japanese government has designated Furusato as a Japanese children's song to be taught in the Japanese public school system, and the song has also been included in the recent popular song collection known as Nihon no Uta Hyakusen.

 The composer and the writer of the song were unknown until the 1970s.
 Since 1992, however, the names of both Teiichi Okano and Tatsuyuki Takano have been printed with the song in Japanese music textbooks.

 At the closing ceremony of the 1998 Winter Olympics in Nagano, the song was played, and in 2014, in commemoration of the 100th anniversary of Furusato, the song was performed by children's chorus with orchestral accompaniment at the Saito Kinen Festival Matsumoto in Nagano, under the direction of Seiji Ozawa.

-Placido Domingo, one of The Three Tenors, sang the song in Japanese at his concert that held in NHK hall on April 10, 2011.
+Plácido Domingo, one of The Three Tenors, sang the song in Japanese at his concert that held in NHK hall on April 10, 2011.